i-MSCP/imscp/README.md

 ### Credits

-i-MSCP is a Project of i-MSCP | internet Multi Server Control Panel. i-MSCP and the i-MSCP logo are trademarks of the i-MSCP | internet Multi Server Control Panel project team.
+i-MSCP is a project of i-MSCP | internet Multi Server Control Panel. i-MSCP and the i-MSCP logo are trademarks of the i-MSCP | internet Multi Server Control Panel project team.

 Please visit our [site](site under http://i-mscp.net "i-MSCP Site") for further information on i-MSCP.